authgear/authgear-server/README.md

 [Helm Chart](https://docs.authgear.com/deploy-on-your-cloud/helm) is the recommended way to deploy Authgear on Kubernetes for production usage

 ## How to contribute
-Please refer to [CONTRIBUTING.md](https://github.com/authgear/authgear-server/blob/main/CONTRIBUTING.md) if you need instructions on contributing to the development of authgear-server.
+Please refer to [CONTRIBUTING.md](https://github.com/authgear/authgear-server/blob/main/CONTRIBUTING.md) if you need instructions on contributing to the development of Authgear Server.

 ### Authgear SDK
-In addition to Authgear Server, we provide the following SDKs as standalone projects:
+In addition to Authgear Server, we provide SDKs that developers can use to integrate Authgear into their apps.

+These SDKs exist as standalone projects under the following repositories:

 - [JavaScript/React native](https://github.com/authgear/authgear-sdk-js)
 - [iOS](https://github.com/authgear/authgear-sdk-ios)